TillmannBerg/Ubuntu-Dell-XPS-15-2019/README.md

 ```
 xrandr --output eDP-1 --brightness 0.6
 ```
 to 60 % in this case.
 The output display `eDP-1` might change, if you should use the Nvidia instead of the Intel graphics card.
-Careful: 0 is black and black on OlED displays is really all black.
+Careful: 0 is black and black on OLED displays is really all black.

-The function keys can be mapped to use this command to change the brightness. ([Source for Lenove Thinkpad](https://askubuntu.com/questions/824949/lenovo-thinkpad-x1-yoga-oled-brightness))
+The function keys can be mapped to use this command to change the brightness. ([Source for Lenovo Thinkpad](https://askubuntu.com/questions/824949/lenovo-thinkpad-x1-yoga-oled-brightness))

 We first create two files that are triggered by the button presses.
 You need to create a file `/etc/acpi/events/dell-brightness-up` with the content
 ```